patelTrilok/gh-abcs-actions/labs/lab01.md

     paths:
       - 'labs/**'
 ```
- Note: the code above will trigger actions whenever there is a change in the labs directory
 3. Commit the workflow changes into the `main` branch
 4. Change a file inside the folder [labs](/labs)
 5. Commit the changes into the `main` branch